sparkflows/sparkflows-docs/docs/installation/configuration/database/sql-server.rst

 Create the DB for Fire in Microsoft SQL Server
 -------------------------------

-* Create the database for Fire in Microsoft SQL Server
+* Create the database for Fire in Microsoft SQL Server.
 * Let us call it ``firedb``::

     CREATE DATABASE firedb;